In today’s fast-moving digital economy, a new model is gaining serious traction:

 Final Thoughts

 The idea of “company sharing” isn’t just a clever loophole—it’s part of a broader rethinking of how infrastructure is accessed in the digital age.
-As Forbes put it, renting a company is becoming the freelancer’s new smart move, and increasingly, the entrepreneur’s best-kept secret.
+As Forbes put it, renting a company is becoming the new smart move, and increasingly, the entrepreneur’s best-kept secret.

 For founders chasing global markets, speed to revenue, and agile infrastructure, renting a company might be the ultimate growth hack.